Ioan Lupescu: Managerial career

 In 2003, Lupescu acquired his coaching license at the German Sport University of Cologne.
 He started to work as a manager in the second part of the 2003–04 Divizia A season, helping FCM Bacău avoid relegation.
 In the following season he worked for FC Brașov in Divizia A but left the club after refusing to participate in a fixed match against Gloria Bistrița.
 He insisted in a discussion with the club's leader, Romeo Pașcu, to play the game fairly, promising that he will leave the club if he loses.
 Pașcu accepted the deal, but the game was lost with 3–1, so Lupescu resigned.
 Shortly afterwards he was named general manager of the Romanian Football Federation by president Mircea Sandu.
 Years later he went to work as a technical director at UEFA and became a member of FIFA's Technical and Development Committee.

 In July 2023, Lupescu was appointed as a board member in Mahd Sports Academy, a sports academy based in Riyadh, Saudi Arabia.

 Personal life

 Lupescu is the son of former Romanian international player Nicolae Lupescu.

+In 1994, Lupescu was named Honorary Citizen of Bucharest.
+On 25 March 2008, he was decorated by President of Romania Traian Băsescu for contributing as general manager of the Romanian Football Federation at the national team's successful Euro 2008 qualifying campaign with the Medalia "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.

-In 2010 he appeared in the "Be free" video of Smiley's band Radio Killer alongside Senegalese international footballer Ousmane N'Doye and former tennis ATP number 1, Ilie Năstase.
+In 2010, he appeared in the "Be free" music video of Smiley's band Radio Killer alongside Senegalese international footballer Ousmane N'Doye and former tennis ATP number 1, Ilie Năstase.